PNR South Main Line: Station list

 There are currently 47 stations being used on the South Main Line, 31 of these are for the Metro South Commuter line, 6 stations for the Inter-Provincial Commuter line, and 10 for the Bicol Commuter service.
 It previously served all provinces in Calabarzon, as well as Camarines Sur and Albay.
 Currently, only sections in Metro Manila, Laguna, Quezon, and Camarines Sur are served.

 Services

 Active

-There are two operable sections of the South Main Line, the Metro Commuter Line, the Inter-Provincial Commuter line and the Bicol Commuter service.
-The Metro Commuter Line operates two services, the Metro South Commuter and the Shuttle Service.
+Since 2024, there are two operating services on the South Main Line, the Bicol Commuter service, and the Inter-Provincial Commuter service.
+These trains serve separate sections of the line and do not connect to each other.